nocomplexity/FreeAndOpenMachineLearning/README.md

 # Free and Open Machine Learning

-Great that you are interested in this open collaboration project.
+Great that you are interested in this open collaboration project!

+The latest online version can be found here: https://nocomplexity.com/documents/fossml/

 This project is all about collaborative learning on applying FOSS Machine Learning.
 This project is an open research project.
 It is open for all to join.